jmineau/stilt/README.md

    - Would recommend users specify their own simulation ID for MultiPoint receptors
    - Other ideas for generating simulation IDs are welcome :)
  - 'traj' is now 'trajec' for clarity
+ - Updated tests including updating docker image to use `debian:bookworm-slim`
  - Bug fixes and docs & default updates
 #### Changelog
+- 2025-07-29 : Updated docker image to use `debian:bookworm-slim`.
+This change ensures that the Docker image is built on a more recent and secure base image, which may include important security updates and performance improvements.
+Also, docker couldn't find an available version of `purrr` that worked with `arrow` on `debian:bullseye-slim`.
+This change resolves that issue.
 - 2025-07-26 : Major changes to the input configuration system.
   - The configuration file is now a YAML file named `config.yaml` located in the working directory.
 This file contains all the necessary parameters for running STILT simulations, including model settings, receptor information, and trajectory options.
   - A corresponding simulation config yaml file is generated in each simulation directory, which includes all the parameters used for that specific simulation.
 This ensures reproducibility and allows users to easily review or share their simulation settings.
 We no longer write a `config.json` file.
 As long as the input parameters are valid, the config yaml file is written first and can be used to identify simulation directories.